 And, of course, the problem is now that you must ship arms within the Eurozone.
 This is possible but requires a transit document, which takes 30 days.
 And it is not possible to apply until your export permits are in place from Ukraine.

 But at least the goods are moving.

 The next stop is very likely a bonded warehouse in Hamburg, Germany, to take your place in line for a ship.
 The port in Hamburg is huge, with ships leaving daily, but even in Hamburg, only about eight percent of ships are able to carry dangerous goods.
+Transporting dangerous goods is a complex process.
+In terms of what exactly can be classified as dangerous goods, aside from ammunition, some of the most commonly transported dangerous goods include hazardous chemicals.
+You can discover the facts surrounding dangerous goods by using this Storemasta guide.
 What this means is that a ship for your munitions will only be available once every two weeks, so if the truck was delayed and you lost your place in line, you must wait for the next boat.
 If the next boat is already full, you might well be delayed a month, all the while accruing costs.

 But once you make the boat to Halifax – the last port left on Canada’s east coast which handles dangerous goods – you can rest easy.
 Well, at least until the containers are offloaded here in Canada.
 Customs will need time to inspect and clear the goods, and storage is at a $200/day warehouse.
 Shipments can take a days or sometimes weeks to clear, and when they do, they’re no longer at the port, but at the customs inspection site, and a truck must be hired to haul the goods back to a bonded warehouse to await clearance.

 And the end result of this still puts your goods in Halifax.
 Westrifle is located in Vancouver.